Nonparametric testing for no-effect with functional responses and functional covariates: The functional predictor case

 The statistic $Q_{n}(\gamma)$ is expected to be close to $Q(\gamma )$ uniformly in $\gamma$, provided $p$ increases suitably.
 Then a natural idea would be to build a test statistic using the maximum of $Q_{n}(\gamma)$ with respect to $\gamma$.
-However, like in the finite dimension covariate case, under $H_0$ one expects $Q_{n}(\gamma)$ to converges to zero for any $p$ and $\gamma$ and thus the objective function of the maximization problem to be flat.
-Therefore we will choose a direction $\gamma$ as the least favorable direction for the null hypothesis $H_0$ obtained from a penalized criterion based on a standardized version of $Q_{n}\left(\gamma \right)$; see also Lavergne and Patilea (2008) and Bierens (1990) for related approaches.
-More precisely, fix some $\gamma_0\in L^2[0,1]$ that could be interpreted as an initial \emph{guess} of an unfavorable direction for $H_0.$ Let $b_{0j},$ $j\geq 1$, be the coefficients in the expansion of $\gamma_0$ in the basis $\mathcal{R}$.
-For any given $p\geq 1$ such that $\sum_{j=1}^p b_{0j}^2 >0$, let
+However, as in the finite dimension covariate case, under $H_0$ one expects $Q_{n}(\gamma)$ to converge to zero for any $p$ and $\gamma$ and thus the objective function of the maximization problem to be flat.
+Therefore we will choose a direction $\gamma$ as the least favorable direction for the null hypothesis $H_0$ obtained from a penalized criterion based on a standardized version of $Q_{n}\left(\gamma \right)$; see also Lavergne and Patilea (2008) for related approaches.
+More precisely, let us fix some infinite-dimensional vector $(b_{01},b_{02},\cdots)\in \mathbb{R}^\infty$ with $\sum_{j=1}^\infty b_{0j}^2 <\infty.$ Such a vector could be interpreted as an initial \emph{guess} of an unfavorable direction for $H_0.$ For any given $p\geq 1$ such that $\sum_{j=1}^p b_{0j}^2 >0$, let